 Avril tried again, but the stranger continued, “I suppose you’re too young to remember life before the Cleansing.”

-This time Avril didn’t even try to respond, and the stranger peered at him as he limped across the dividing strip of greenery in the center of the highway.
+This time Avril didn’t even try to respond, and the stranger peered at him as he limped across the dividing strip in the center of the highway.
 “Are you mute, boy?
 I knew a mute once, a big chap.
 We’d talk for hours, well, I’d talk, and he’d listen.
 It worked surprisingly well.
 He was always a hit with the ladies, which I never understood.
 He was handsome enough, but, well, I suppose they enjoyed having somebody listen to them without interrupting all the time.
 Never fear, just nod or shake your head, I’m sure we’ll understand each other.
 They say most communication is nonverbal.”

 “I’m not mute,” Avril said, speaking into the stream of words as soon as he saw a pause coming.